munin-monitoring/munin/doc/sphinx/installation/prerequisites.rst

  Prerequisites
 ===============

-In order for you to install Varnish you must have the following:
+In order for you to install Munin you must have the following:

 Building munin
 ==============